Sutherland: Constituency

 The Sutherland constituency of the House of Commons of the Parliament of the United Kingdom represented the county from 1708 to 1918.
-The constituency excluded the burgh of Dornoch, which was represented as a component of the Northern Burghs constituency.
-In 1918 the Sutherland constituency and Dornoch were merged into the then new constituency of Caithness and Sutherland.
-In 1997 Caithness and Sutherland was merged into Caithness, Sutherland and Easter Ross.
+The constituency excluded the burgh of Dornoch, which was part of the Northern Burghs constituency.
+In 1918 the Sutherland constituency and Dornoch were merged into the new constituency of Caithness and Sutherland.
+In 1997 this was merged into Caithness, Sutherland and Easter Ross.

 The Scottish Parliament constituency of Caithness, Sutherland and Easter Ross was created in 1999 for the newly established parliament.
 The constituency was extended for the 2011 election to include more of Ross-shire, and was so renamed Caithness, Sutherland and Ross.
-In the Scottish Parliament, Sutherland is represented also as part of the Highlands and Islands electoral region.
+In the Scottish Parliament, Sutherland is also represented as part of the Highlands and Islands electoral region.

 Flag

 In 2018 a flag was adopted for Sutherland, following a competition organised by the Lord Lieutenant of Sutherland.
 The winning design has black lines on a white background, arranged as an overlapping saltire and Nordic cross, representing combined Scottish and Norwegian heritage.
 A gold star representing the sun is formed where the lines intersect.